nebraska-silicon-lab/Lab-Instructions/sop/ETL/106 - Wirebond Encapsulation.md

   - Turn on the computer and open the nordoson dispense motion software
   - Purging can be done via hand by pressing the dispensing button on the EFD Ultimus
   - Click on the system settings and click on open tab
-  - Clink on the Purge button
+  - Clink on the Purge button, purge it at least 5 times
   - Once the user sees encapsulant coming out slightly then stop and gently touch a kimwipe to the needle tip

   ### Step 3: Starting the Program